 His most recent research has focused on the resettlement, and displacement, of communities vulnerable to the effects of climate change in Colombian cities.
+Currently, he is also studying post-disaster recovery and community relocation efforts in Puerto Rican coastal communities.
 Hugo has a special interest in Latin American urban geographies, having completed projects in Brazil, Colombia, El Salvador, Guatemala, and Mexico.

 - PhD, Urban Planning, University of California, Los Angeles